yokyak/react-agent/docs/documentation.md

 set(property1, value1[, property2, value2, ...] )
 ```
 *Parameters*
-`setStore` - an object.
+An object with a variable number of properties.
 *or*
-`property` - a string.
+`property` - A string.
-`value` -  any value.
+`value` -  Any value.

-For the comma seperated arguments, if `value1` is not provided (or any value to a property), the value will be null.
 ### Description
-The `set` method creates a fresh store object for React Agent while adding new properties or replacing any old properties which are passed into it.
+The `set` method creates a new object for React Agent's store (rather than mutating it directly).
 It uses 1) React's diffing algorithm for fast re-rendering, and 2) Redux for time travel debugging.
 ### Example
 ```javascript
 // set with an object